 What’s the difference between topical authority and domain authority?

-Topical authority and domain authority are two related but distinct concepts in SEO.
-Topical authority refers to the level of expertise you have on a particular topic, while domain authority refers to the overall authority and credibility of your website as a whole.
 To improve your topical authority, you need to focus on creating comprehensive and authoritative content on a particular topic.
 To improve your domain authority, you need to focus on building high-quality backlinks and improving your website’s overall reputation.

 How long does it take to build topical authority?

 Building topical authority is a long-term strategy that requires ongoing effort and investment.
 There’s no set timeframe for how long it takes to build topical authority, as it depends on various factors, such as the level of competition in your niche, the quality and depth of your content, and the effectiveness of your SEO strategy.
+Generally, you should expect to see results in the form of improved search rankings and traffic within three to 12 months of consistently creating high-quality, comprehensive content fueled by keyword research.

 What’s the fastest way to build topical authority?

 There’s no quick solution to building topical authority.
 However, investing in SEO content creation will help you build topical authority and increase organic traffic to your website.
+Remember, though, that while fast results are always desired, the journey to improving topical authority is a marathon, not a sprint.

 Can I improve my topical authority for multiple topics?

+Yes, it’s possible to improve your topical authority for multiple topics.
+However, it’s generally more effective to focus on a few key topics and build deep topical authority for those topics rather than spreading yourself too thin.
 The subjects you focus on should be related to your business.
 For example, on our blog, we focus primarily on SEO.
 Sometimes we cover adjacent topics like digital marketing, but we always do so in a way that relates to SEO.

 Can you lose topical authority?